 North from Falkville, U.S. 31 stays west of Interstate 65 through Hartselle and the city of Decatur.
 U.S. 72 Alternate merges with U.S. 31 across the Tennessee River as part of its route east to Interstate 565 and Huntsville.
 Beyond the river, U.S. 31 splits to the north to Athens and its merge with I-65 north into Tennessee at Exit 354.

 State Route 3

 SR 3 follows U.S. 31 north from Spanish Fort to Athens and the US route merge with Interstate 65 in Limestone County.
 Totalling 374.377 miles, SR 3 accompanies all but the northernmost 8.148 miles of U.S. 31, which overlay 65 to the Tennessee state line.

-Historically, Alabama 3 split with U.S. 31 at Stapleton and followed the current route of Alabama 59 southward to Gulf Shores.
+Historically, Alabama Route 3 split with U.S. 31 at Stapleton and followed the current route of SR 59 southward to Gulf Shores.

 |Persimmon Street is part of the Truck route for the continuation of U.S. 29 north from U.S. 31 at SR 41 (St. Nicholas Avenue) and from SR 41 south to U.S. 29/31 along South Boulevard southbound at Downtown Brewton.
 12/05/09|

 |Persimmon Street ties into U.S. 29/31 (South Boulevard) across from Ann Avenue and east of the bridge across Burnt Corn Creek.
 12/05/09|